A Weighted Loss Approach to Robust Federated Learning under Data Heterogeneity: Experimental Setup

-To simulate data heterogeneity across workers, we sample from the global dataset using a Dirichlet distribution with concentration parameter $\alpha$, following the method in \cite{allouah2023fixing, hsu2019measuring}.
+To simulate data heterogeneity across workers, we sample from the global dataset using a Dirichlet distribution with concentration parameter $\alpha$, following the method in~\cite{allouah2023fixing, hsu2019measuring}.
 We consider three heterogeneity levels—low, medium, and high—corresponding to $\alpha \in \{3, 1, 0.3\}$.

-We use $n = 17$ workers in all experiments.
-The number of Byzantine workers varies as $f \in \{2, 4, 6, 8\}$.
-Each worker holds a local dataset of fixed size, equal to the total dataset size divided by the number of honest workers.
+Each worker holds a local dataset of fixed size, equal to the global dataset size divided by the number of honest workers.